List of Coronation Street characters introduced in 2003: Bev Unwin

 Bev Unwin (also Baker) is played by Susie Blake.
-Prior to her arrival on the Street, Bev had owned a pub with her husband, until he died.
+Prior to her arrival on the Street, Bev had owned a pub with her husband until he died.
 Bev has two daughters Shelley (Sally Lindsay) and Sharon Unwin, who dies in March 2003.

-After her daughter Sharon's death, Bev moves into The Rovers Return Inn, where she works as barmaid alongside her daughter Shelley who is pub manager.
+After Sharon's death, Bev moves into The Rovers Return Inn, where she works as barmaid alongside her daughter Shelley who is pub manager.
 While there she has a fling with much younger barman Ciaran McCarthy (Keith Duffy) and later briefly dates Charlie Stubbs (Bill Ward) before he begins a relationship with Shelley.
 Bev also spends some time working at The Weatherfield Arms.
-She gets engaged to Fred Elliott (John Savident), and is due to marry him in early October 2006 but he dies on their wedding day before the ceremony whilst visiting Audrey Roberts (Sue Nicholls).
+She gets engaged to Fred Elliott (John Savident), and is due to marry him in early October 2006 but he dies on their ill-fated wedding day before the ceremony whilst visiting Audrey Roberts (Sue Nicholls).

 Bev never gets over losing Fred before they married, and after controversially dividing his ashes into two halves, presenting Fred's son Ashley Peacock (Steven Arnold) with his share in an instant-gravy jar, she begins to hit the bottle, quite often helping herself to drinks at the bar of the Rovers.
 When the McDonalds buy the pub from Ashley, who had inherited it from Fred, she moves in with Claire (Julia Haworth) and Ashley, but relationships are strained between them.
 Bev finally agrees to move away from Weatherfield and joins daughter Shelley at her pub in the Peak District.
 She moves during Christmas 2006, having scattered Fred's ashes with Ashley.

 In May 2011, Deirdre Barlow (Anne Kirkbride) went to visit Bev, when her absence is explained to Steve.
 Deirdre also went to visit Bev in September 2012.
-In October 2014 Deirdre left to stay with Bev for a break from all the stress on the street and extended her stay to look after Bev as her brother Lenny had suddenly died.
+In October 2014, Deirdre leaves Weatherfield to stay with Bev for a break from all the stress on the street and extended her stay to look after Bev as her brother Lenny had suddenly died.

 Blake reprised the role for the funeral of Deirdre following the real life death of her friend and former colleague Anne Kirkbride.
 Bev turns up at the Barlow household in July 2015 and informs Ken (William Roache) and Tracy Barlow (Kate Ford) that Deirdre has died earlier that day.
 Bev stays to attend Deirdre's funeral and the wake where she has a confrontation with Audrey regarding events that happened years ago with Fred.
 Bev and Audrey later put their differences aside and Bev leaves Weatherfield early the following morning.